iris-hep/iris-hep.github.io/pages/docs/fellows_onboarding.md

 [IRIS-HEP Fellows Slack Channel](https://join.slack.com/t/iris-hep/shared_invite/zt-19ml94dae-M2CTO91Nr7noKI0MG5tiaw)

-Once you accept the invite you can join the fellows channel in Slack by searching for "#fellows" and clicking "Join Channel" or by typing:
+Once you accept the invite you can join the fellows channel in Slack by searching for "**#fellows" and clicking "**Join Channel" or by typing:
 ```
 /join #fellows
 ```